minhsangtran/auto_swaglab_selenium/README.md

 ### Framework: Selenium Webdriver + TestNG
 ### How to run the tests?
-You can run each Test case that functions have annotation @Test in classes in folder tests, Or right click **src/test/resources/xmlsuites/SwagLabProductTestSuite.xml** and run.
+You can run each Test case that functions have annotation @Test in classes in folder tests, Or right click **src/test/resources/xmlsuites/SwagLabProductTestSuite.xml** and run; or use maven command to run test
 ### Edit Configurations in Intelij to generate test-output